wheelercj/find-restic-anchor/README.md

 ## How does it work?

+If you enter two snapshot IDs, the first few steps below are skipped.

 1. `restic snapshots --json` to get the list of snapshots
 2. From the list of snapshots, get the IDs of the last two snapshots
-3. `restic diff --json` with those two IDs to get the changes made in the latest snapshot
+3. `restic diff --json` with those two IDs to get the changes made in the second snapshot
 4. From the diff, get the paths of files that were added or modified
-5. `restic ls latest --long --json` to get the latest snapshot's file paths and sizes
+5. `restic ls <second_snapshot_id> --long --json` to get the second snapshot's file paths and sizes
-6. Using those two sets of paths, get the size of each file added or modified in the latest snapshot
+6. Using those two sets of paths, get the size of each file added or modified in the second snapshot
 7. Order the paths by increasing file size
 8. Print the paths and sizes